tasmota/docs/docs/Zigbee.md

 `ZbBind {"Device":"IKEA_Remote","ToGroup":100,"Endpoint":1,"Cluster":6}`

 ## Zigbee Groups
-Zigbee has a unique feature call Groups.
+Zigbee has a unique feature called Groups.
 It allows you to send a single command to a group of devices.
 For example: a remote can control a group of multiple lights when grouped.

 Zigbee groups are 16 bits arbitrary numbers that you can freely assign.
 When you send to a group, you don't specify a target address anymore, nor an endpoint.

 Groups works in two steps: first you add devices to groups, second you send commands to groups.
 See **[Zigbee Binding](#zigbee-binding)** on how to configure a remote to send commands to a specific group.

-Configuring groups for devices requires to send commands.
+Configuring groups for devices requires sending commands.
 Make sure the device is powered and awake (wake-up battery powered devices).

 #### List all groups for a device